What Is the ROI of an MRP System and How to Calculate It?

 - Many manufacturers struggle with estimating the ROI of an ERP/MRP system.

 - ROI can be estimated for any solution, including digital ones.

-- The positive results of an implementation, however, depend on the company’s ability to change their processes.
+- The positive results of implementation, however, depend on the company’s ability to change its processes.

 - MRP systems play a crucial role in creating the conditions for streamlining processes.